Anchorsify/Anchorsify.github.io/_projects/Grapple.md

  - Stamina: 10
  - Speed: 8

 Effects: You lose the ability to use one of your arms, and your opponent suffers a -4 immobilization penalty, as well as a -2 penalty to all their grapple rolls.
 For the duration of the headlock, the victim's Stamina rolls have a -4 penalty.
-Additionally, any jutsu or effects that require them to aim with their mouth (such as breathing fire or spitting out needles) have a -5 strike penalty.
+Additionally, any jutsu or effects that require them to aim with their mouth (such as breathing fire or spitting out needles) have a -5 Accuracy penalty.
 If you lose control of the grapple, these effects end.

 #### --( Choke Hold )--